 A feature like autosave (which I highly recommend you always have ON) will save your scene faster if you have a fast disk.
 On the other hand, a blazingly fast disk won’t do much for your performance once your scene is loaded into RAM.

-I recommend going for at least a SATA SSD such as the Samsung 860 EVO for your OS and your Scene Files.
+I recommend going for at least a SATA SSD such as the Samsung 870 QVO for your OS and your Scene Files.

-It usually is a good Idea to get a larger HDD to be able to periodically backup your Data in case your main Discs brake down out of unforeseeable reasons.
+You may also want a larger HDD to periodically backup your active Projects in case your drives break down due to unforeseeable reasons.
 As they tend to do in the middle of the most important Project.

 This section is a bit more advanced, but I get this question often enough that I want to explain it.
 Feel free to skip this part.

-Here’s the Question: If the i7 8700K, i7 9700K, i9 9900K CPUs only offer 16 PCIe-Lanes, how can you use NVME SSDs (that already need 4 PCIe-lanes) or SATA Drives, if your GPU already uses up all of the 16 PCIe-Lanes to the CPU?
+Here’s the Question: If mainstream CPUs such as an Intel 10900K, or AMD Ryzen 5900X only offer 16 PCIe-Lanes, how can you use NVME SSDs (that already need 4 PCIe-lanes) or SATA Drives, if your GPU already uses up all of the 16 PCIe-Lanes to the CPU?